 A pet lover, through and through, Kim volunteers her time at the local shelter, working in the clinic, training dogs and socializing the animals to help them find good adoptive homes.
 She also volunteers her time working with horses at a local adaptive riding program.
 Her love of animals filters through to your own beloved pets who she will treat with equal kindness to capture their quirks in your home or her fenced outdoor acreage.

-Kim shares her Monroe, Washington, homestead with her pit bull mix, Max, and her black cat, Buddy, as well as her loving husband, Michael.
-They grow many of their own vegetables and will soon have a flock of chickens who will be companions, photo subjects and happy egg layers.
+Kim shares her Monroe, Washington, homestead with her pit bull mix (Max), lab mix (Cayenne), black cat (Buddy), and nine chickens (Polly, Danni, Java, Mara, Dot, Rachel, Brahma, Duffy, and Orfila) as well as her loving husband, Michael.
+They grow many of their own vegetables which double as photo subjects.